-Given this, Caltrans has determined the project would have "No Impact" on the visual character or quality of public views of the site and its surroundings.
+Given this, a determination was made that the project would have "No Impact" on the visual character or quality of public views of the site and its surroundings.

 d) Would the project create a new source of substantial light or glare which would adversely affect day or nighttime views in the area?